Kavii1/Kavii1/README.md

 - 👋 Hi, I’m Kavita
-- 👀 I’m interested in Designing
+- 👀 I’m interested in Development and Designing
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working on ReactJS
-- 💞️ I’m looking for a Job as ReactJS Developer
+- 💞️ I’m looking for a Job as Full Stack Developer
 - 📫 How to reach me ...
 Mail: kavitasisodiya1999@gmail.com